judsonlmoore/judsonlmoore.com/_pages/travel-guides/ireland-travel-guide.md

 ---
 title: 			Ireland Travel Guide
-subtitle:
+subtitle:		The world's luckiest people
-Description: Plan your visit to Ireland and find out where to go and what to do in Ireland.
-Read about itineraries, activities, places to stay and travel essentials...
+description:	Plan your visit to Ireland and find out where to go and what to do in Ireland.
+Read about itineraries, activities, places to stay and travel essentials.
 permalink: 		"/ireland/"
 layout: 		fullwidth-hero
 category: 		ireland
-image: /assets/images/2015/10/ouro-preto.jpg
+image: 			/assets/images/2020/02/ireland-donegal-giants-causeway-006.jpg
 ---

-## Ireland
+## I learned that I am Irish!

-With an overwhelming need to scratch my newly-acquired wanderlust itch, I set out on a six month solo backpacking trip in Brazil as soon as I finished high school.
-During my Rotary Youth Exchange year, I had come to know many people from all over the world, including a large number of Brazilians.
-While in Brazil, I stayed in the homes of my friends, many of which were Rotarians, and so I had many opportunities to present at Rotary Clubs and participate in community projects.
-The people I met, the strife I witnessed, the beauty of the people and the culture, all set me down the path of my life’s work: to impact communities on the international stage.
+Ireland is a gorgeous country with wonderful people and a rich heritage.
+From 2017-2019 I made multiple trips to the isle and explored some of the world's most untouched wilderness, toured haunted castles, and drank from the world's finest breweries and distilleries.
+The Irish people are lovely in every regard and their hospitality rivals only that of my home in the American South.
+A trip to Ireland is a must-do in your lifetime.